 My specialties notwithstanding I was intimately involved in curriculum and course design at all levels.

 To those ends I created the books I wanted/needed to teach from, many of those being the foundation for the material I present here.

-While these resources are available to anyone who seeks to expand their understanding of the subjects explored, if you have the means, you may donate to Jim's website fund by sending a check to
+While these resources are free to anyone who seeks to expand their understanding of the subjects explored, if you have the means and inclination, you may donate to Jim's website fund by sending a check to: